CoSy: Evaluating Textual Explanations of Neurons: Appendix

 This restriction significantly narrows down the range of models suitable for analysis, setting it apart considerably from other explanation methods.

 \paragraph{FALCON Implementation} In its original implementation, FALCON restricts the set of ``explainable neurons'' based on specific parameters.
 These include the parameter \(\alpha \in \mathbb{N}\), which determines the set of highly activating images for a given feature by requiring \(\alpha > 10\).
-Additionally, it employs a threshold \(\gamma \in \mathbb{R}\) for CLIP cosine similarity, with a set value of \(\gamma > 0.8\).
+Additionally, it employs a threshold \(\gamma \in \mathbb{R}\) for CLIP Cosine Similarity, with a set value of \(\gamma > 0.8\).

 These parameter settings significantly restrict the number of explainable neurons, resulting to fewer than 50 explainable neurons.
 This constraint prevents the necessary randomization for comparison with other methods.
 To address this, we set \(\alpha = 0\) and \(\gamma = 0\).
-However, for FALCON-original, we retain the original settings of \(\alpha\) and \(\gamma\) and calculate \(\Psi\) across all ``explainable neurons.''
+However, for the original FALCON implementation, we retain the original settings of \(\alpha\) and \(\gamma\) and calculate \(\Psi\) across all ``explainable neurons''.
 In our experiments on \texttt{ResNet18}, FALCON can only be applied to layers 2 to 4.